joergschultzelutter/core-aprs-client/README.md

 ## Running the client
 The steps for starting the client are described [here](docs/client_start.md).

+## Source Code Anatomy
+A brief overview on the software modules used by the client can be found [here](docs/anatomy.md).

 ## Extending the client with your own code
 The steps for adding your own extensions to the client are described [here](docs/extensions.md).

 ## Client schematics
-If you want to learn about the bot's basic structure, then have a look at [this diagram](docs/schematics.md).
+If you want to learn about the bot's basic processing structure, then have a look at [this diagram](docs/schematics.md).

 ## Known issues and caveats
 - This software is single-threaded.
 Due to APRS-IS's technical nature of resubmitting non-ack'ed messages, this limitation should not be an issue, though.
 Future versions of this software might support queued processing of incoming requests.